Eczbek/xieite/docs/math/cotangent.md

 &nbsp;

 ## Description
-Calculates the cotangent of a value.
+Computes the cotangent of a value.

 &nbsp;